efeuentertainment/vigicad/README.md

 ### Partlist

-- 3D printed parts (you can decide what color(s)) from https://github.com/efeuentertainment/vigicad/tree/master/stl
+- [TODO the current files will only fit plastic servos that aren't recommend] 3D printed parts (you can decide what color(s)) from https://github.com/efeuentertainment/vigicad/tree/master/stl
   - clamp_finger_a.stl
   - clamp_finger_b.stl
   - clamp_servo_bracket.stl